metamn/react/content/blog/design-systems/index.md

 date: '2021-11-07'
 ---

-An overview, and a novel take.
+An overview.
+A novel take.

 <!--more-->